Folkestone Groomers Directory

 Vets sometimes prescribe human Nizoral 2% shampoo off-label for dogs.
 The critical factor here is contact time—ketoconazole shampoo needs at least 10 minutes on the skin before rinsing to be effective.[8]

-• Confirm the vet's instructions - check the contact time and frequency
+• Check your vet's instructions - confirm the exact contact time and how often to use it

-• Set a timer - don't guess, use an actual timer for the full 10 minutes
+• Use a timer - don't guess, set an actual timer for the full 10 minutes (or as directed)

-• Keep the dog comfortable - that's a long time to stand still with wet shampoo on
+• Keep your dog comfortable - that's a long time to stand with wet shampoo on, so use treats and praise

 Topical Safety